raspberrypilearning/get-started-pico-w/en/step_3.md

 --- task ---

-Save and run your code, and you should see some output in the shell that looks something like this, although the specific IP addresses will be different.
+**Test:** Save and run your code, and you should see some output in the shell that looks something like this, although the specific IP addresses will be different.

 --- code ---
 ---